 It is only a matter of time before colleges must actively consider more efficient ways of meeting their students’ needs through alternative textbook and course material delivery platforms.
 If it is possible to provide complete availability of course materials, a robust used and rental marketplace, and access to free teaching materials like Open Educational Resources, then why are college administrators not more engaged in exploring alternatives to stocking textbooks in their physical stores?

-In the end, we see the conversation about textbook costs as moving into a broader circle, involving the college CFO, provost, and president.
+In the end, we see the conversation about textbook costs moving into a broader circle, involving the college CFO, Provost, and President.
 College presidents have not been fully engaged in considering how schools meet this critical student need more efficiently.
-But since they are also under enormous pressure to cut costs and improve educational outcomes, the day when college presidents turn their attention to this key piece of student performance is surely close at hand.
+But since they are also under enormous pressure to cut costs and improve educational outcomes, the day when Presidents turn their attention to this key piece of student performance is surely close at hand.